15 Educational Facts About Old School

 Ferrell justified it by saying it showed his character falling off the wagon.
 “The fact that it made sense was the reason I was really into doing it, and why I was able to commit on that level," Ferrell told the BBC.
 "If it was just for the sake of doing a crazy shot, then I don't think it makes sense.”
 Still, Ferrell needed some liquid courage, and was intimidated by the presence of Snoop Dogg.

 9. ROB CORDDRY WAS NOT NAKED, BUT HE STILL HAD TO SIGN AWAY HIS NUDITY RIGHTS.

-It was the first major film role for Rob Corddry, who at the time was best known as a correspondent for The Daily Show.
+Old School marked the first major film role for Rob Corddry, who at the time was best known as a correspondent for The Daily Show.
 He had a jewel bag around his private parts for his nude scene, but his butt made it into the final cut.
 He had to sign a nudity clause, which gave the film the right to use his naked image “in any part of the universe, in any form, even that which is not devised.”

 10. SNOOP DOGG AGREED TO CAMEO SO HE COULD PLAY HUGGY BEAR IN STARSKY & HUTCH.

 Phillips admitted to essentially bribing the hip-hop artist/actor, using Snoop Dogg’s desire to play the street informant in the modern movie adaptation of the classic TV show (which Phillips was also directing) to his advantage.
 “So when I went to him I said, 'I want you to do Huggy Bear,' he was really excited.
 And I said, 'Oh yeah, also will you do this little thing for me in Old School a little cameo?'
 So he kind of had to do it I think."

 11. SNOOP WANTED TO HANG OUT WITH VINCE VAUGHN ON SET, BUT NOT LUKE WILSON.